Lion and Sun: Earliest invocation as a political symbol

+Mughal emperor Jahangir issued coins known as the "Jahangiri coins."
+Some series were zodiac-themed gold and silver coins bearing images of the zodiac symbols.
+On one side of the coins, the Persian inscription reads: "Gold found adornment in Agra through Jahangir Shah, son of Akbar Shah."
+On the other side, the Sun's position within the twelve zodiac constellations is depicted.
+The Sun's apparent movement through these constellations, as observed from Earth, gave rise to images such as the Lion and Sun, the Bull and Sun, the Goat and Sun, and others.
+The most famous example shows the Sun positioned on the back of Leo in the month of Mordad (July-August).
+The origin of the Lion and Sun symbol in Iranian history also lies in these astronomical and mythological foundations.

+Zodiac gold coin series of Jahangir, minted in Agra.

 Safavid dynasty

-Islamic zodiac containing astrological lion and sun symbol, 1563, porbably Qazvin, Iran.
+Persian zodiac containing astrological lion and sun symbol, 1563, probably Qazvin, Iran.
 Pergamon Museum in Berlin, Germany.

-In the Safavid era, the lion and sun stood for the two pillars of society, state and religion.
-It is clear that, although various alams and banners were employed by the Safavids during their rule, especially the earlier Safavid shahs, by the time of Shah Abbas, the lion and sun symbol had become one of the most popular emblems.
+In the Safavid era, the Lion and Sun stood for the two pillars of society, state and religion.
+It is clear that, although various alams and banners were employed by the Safavids during their rule, especially the earlier Safavid shahs, by the time of Shah Abbas, the Lion and Sun symbol had become one of the most popular emblems.

+The flag used during Shah Tahmasb I's reign, featuring a lamb and sun.
+It is said to have been adopted because he was born during the month of Aries.
+Later, it was changed to Lion and Sun.

-According to Najmabadi, the Safavid interpretation of this symbol was based on a combination of mytho-histories and tales such as the Shahnameh, stories of Prophets, and other Islamic sources.
+According to Najmabadi, the Safavid interpretation of this symbol was based on a combination of mytho-histories and tales such as the Shahnameh, stories of Prophets, and other Persian sources.
 For the Safavids, the Shah had two roles: monarch and holy man.
 This double meaning was associated with the genealogy of Iranian shahs.
 Two males were key people in this paternity: Jamshid (mythical founder of an ancient Persian kingdom), and Ali (Shi'te first Imam).
-Jamshid was affiliated with the sun and Ali was affiliated with the lion (Zul-faqar).
+Jamshid was affiliated with the sun and Ali was affiliated with the lion (Heydar).